 A moderately conditioned individual could sweat off around 500 grams in one sauna session while consuming almost 300 calories during the process due to an increased heart rate.

-As your heart activity increases and your body begins to demand lots more oxygen, you will find that your body begins to convert a lot more available calories into usable energy to keep you alert and aware while in the sauna, where you will expel a lot of toxins via sweat.
+As your heart activity increases and your body demands lots more oxygen, you will find that your body begins to convert a lot more available calories into usable energy to keep you alert and aware while in the sauna, where you will expel a lot of toxins via sweat.

 This is incredibly useful as sweating and attempting to regulate your temperature during your time in a sauna requires the use of a lot of this energy.